H-1B Visa Stamping in India | Latest News, Documents & Process

 1. DS-160 Form Filing: The first step involves completing the Online Nonimmigrant Visa Application, Form DS-160.
 Indian H-1B applicants must accurately fill out this form, providing all necessary personal and professional details.

-2. Visa Fee Payment: Applicants must pay the applicable H-1B visa fees.
+2. Visa Fee Payment: Applicants must pay the $205 H-1B visa fee.
 This fee is a crucial part of the H-1B visa application procedure for Indian nationals and can be paid online or through designated bank branches in India.

 3. Appointment Scheduling: The next step is to schedule two appointments – one for the biometric screening at a Visa Application Center (VAC) and another for the visa interview at the U.S. consulate or embassy.
 See waiting times